-This is a difficult and broken world, and though we are often walking it with others, each of our roads has its own unique challenges.
-If the path you’re on is full of rocky and difficult terrain, it’s not just because you’re doing Christianity wrong.
+This is a difficult and broken world, and though we are often walking it with others, each of our roads has their unique challenges.
+If the path you’re on is full of rocky and challenging terrain, it’s not just because you’re doing Christianity wrong.
 Depression wants to convince you that you’re hurting because you’ve failed.
 That’s just not the case.

 2. Pastoral care might not be enough

 Do I think there are spiritual elements to depression?
 Yes.
 But that doesn’t mean that you can deal with depression with good advice and Bible verses.
-I don’t mean to sound flippant, but it’s really important that you find someone who is trained to help you.
+I don’t mean to sound flippant, but it’s imperative that you find someone who is trained to help you.

 When you try and put pastoral advice into practice and find it doesn’t help, it can actually increase your feelings of discouragement, estrangement, and failure.

 3. Find trustworthy people you can confide in